Skip to main content

 Trip Cancellation InsuranceYesNo

-The Ink Business Preferred wins on annual fee ($95 vs $795) and earns 3x on categories the Sapphire Reserve Business does not emphasize, like shipping, advertising, internet, and phone services.
-For businesses whose largest expenses fall into those categories rather than travel and dining, the Ink Business Preferred delivers a better return per dollar of fees paid.
+The Ink Business Preferred wins on annual fee ($95 vs $795) and earns 3x on categories the Sapphire Reserve Business does not emphasize, like shipping, internet, and phone services.
+For businesses whose largest expenses fall into those categories rather than travel, the Ink Business Preferred delivers a better return per dollar of fees paid.

 The Sapphire Reserve Business dominates for travel-heavy businesses.
-The 10x hotel and 5x flight rates, 1.5 cpp portal redemption, Priority Pass, travel credit, and insurance benefits create a massive value gap that the Ink Preferred cannot match.
-An ideal strategy for many businesses is to carry both cards: the Ink Preferred for shipping, advertising, and everyday business expenses, and the Sapphire Reserve Business for all travel and dining.
+The 8x Chase Travel rate, 4x direct-booking rate, 1.5 cpp portal redemption, Priority Pass, travel credit, and insurance benefits create a massive value gap that the Ink Preferred cannot match.
+An ideal strategy for many businesses is to carry both cards: the Ink Preferred for shipping and everyday business expenses, and the Sapphire Reserve Business for travel.
 Points from both cards can be combined, unlocking the Reserve's 1.5 cpp rate across your entire points balance.

 Who Should Get This Card